circleci/circleci-docs/jekyll/_cci2/quickstart-php.md

 This path will be used as the default working directory for the rest of the `job` unless otherwise specified.

-Directly beneath `working_directory`, we’ll specify container images for this build’s pod.
-A pod is a group of combined containers that is treated as a single container.
+Directly beneath `working_directory`, we’ll specify container images for this build in `docker`.

 We'll pull in the 7.0-apache image from the official PHP repository on Docker Hub along with MariaDB.
 Both images have their own `environment` settings.